Rafa3001/backstage/documentos/começando/index.md

 ---

 For most Backstage installations, installing the standalone app will bring you the best and most streamlined experience.
-In this guide you will:
+In this guide you will:- Deploy hdi doc para fazer alterações em seu ambiente

-- Deploy Backstage Standalone with npm packages
 - Run Backstage Standalone with a SQLite in-memory database and demo content

 This guide assumes a basic understanding of working on a Linux based operating